helldotrs/helldotrs/README.md

 - 🌱 I’m currently learning Git, PyGame and working with Classes
 - 💞️ I’m looking to collaborate on smaller PyGame and Python projects.
 - 💞️ I'm somewhat comfortable in Python, Php, JavaScript
-- 💞️ I've also touched on HTML, CSS, Bootstrap, React, C++, Java, LSL, Macromedia AS
+- 💞️ I've also touched on HTML, CSS, Bootstrap, React, C++, Java, LSL, Macromedia AS, MySQL
 - 📫 How to reach me ... buy me a drink n a couple o shots!

 <!---